jeppe119/Crusty/README.md

 yay -S yt-dlp

 # Rust (if you somehow don't have it)
+# Arch/Manjaro:
+sudo pacman -S rustup
+rustup default stable

+# Or the official way (other distros):
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```